Prevent stray current corrosion on your pipelines and keep them safe

 Conductive interference can also result in hazardous voltages and currents on buried pipelines when the pipeline is in close proximity to the transmission line and an electrical fault conducts current into the soil.

-If these electrical effects are great enough during steady state normal operation, a potential shock hazard exists for anyone that touches an exposed part of the pipeline such as a valve, CP test station or other above ground appurtenance of the pipeline.
+If these electrical effects are great enough during steady state normal operation, a potential shock hazard exists for anyone that touches an exposed part of the pipeline such as a valve, CP test point or other above ground appurtenance of the pipeline.

 During steady state, normal transmission line operation, AC current density at a coating defect, above a certain threshold, may cause accelerated external corrosion damage to the pipeline.
 In addition, damage to the pipe or its coating can occur if the voltage between the pipeline and surrounding soil becomes excessive during a fault condition.